WilliamCagas/Python-Keylogger/README.md

 Purpose: A keylogger is a surveillance software that can log every pressed key from a computer.
 My goal was to explore the world of cybersecurity and gain experience by creating a real-world, malicious software (malware) in a controlled environment.
 To achieve this, I created a functional keylogger program using Python that can track user keystrokes and send the logged data via email.

-Disclaimer: The creator of this project does not endorse or condone any unauthorized or malicious use of keylogging technology.
+DISCLAIMER: The creator of this project does not endorse or condone any unauthorized or malicious use of keylogging technology.
 Users are encouraged to use this project responsibly, in compliance with applicable laws and ethical guidelines.

 For gmail security purposes, a gmail account must have Two-Factor Authentication enabled for use.

-For Use:
+Usage:
 1. Find the 2FA settings of the gmail account.
 2. In these settings, search for and create an "App Password".
 3. Copy and paste the app password into the string for the self.SENDER_PASS variable.